 - 4.1.
 This Policy includes delegations made by the Council to the CEO and from the CEO to Council Officers related to procurement (refer to Tables 3 and 4).
 The CEO's financial delegation to award contracts will be included in the CEO Instrument of Delegation from the Council. - 4.2.
 Public advertising is required for all tenders and Eol's.
 Council Officers may choose to publicly advertise for quotations where they believe this is warranted. - 4.3.
-For all procurements greater than \$300,000 for the whole of the contract term, the procurement process will be undertaken by a public tender process in compliance with the Act and this Policy, except where: - a) the CEO has resolved that the contract must be entered into because of an Emergency pursuant to the provision of the CEO delegation from Council (refer to Table 4); - b) the CEO has declared a situation of extraordinary circumstance.
-In this event, a report will be provided to Council at the next available opportunity detailing the contract and grounds for providing the exception.
+For all procurements greater than \$300,000 for the whole of the contract term, the procurement process will be undertaken by a public tender process in compliance with the Act and this Policy, except where: - a) the CEO has resolved that the contract must be entered into because of an Emergency pursuant to the provision of the CEO delegation from Council (refer to Table 4);

-- c) the contract results from an agency or government panel arrangement;
+- b) the contract results from an agency or government panel arrangement;

-- the expenditure relates to purchases from information technology resellers and software developers (eg: for renewal of software licences etc) where there is a sole supplier who holds the intellectual property rights to the software;
+- c) the expenditure relates to purchases from information technology resellers and software developers (eg: for renewal of software licences etc) where there is a sole supplier who holds the intellectual property rights to the software;

-- e) the expenditure is in relation to statutory insurance schemes (eg: motor vehicle compulsory third party, WorkCover etc);
+- d) the expenditure is in relation to statutory insurance schemes (eg: motor vehicle compulsory third party, WorkCover etc);

-- f) other purchases including:
+- e) other purchases including:

 - i. infrastructure related services (electricity, gas, water and telephone);

 - ii. superannuation;

 - iii. legal services;

 - iv. taxes and levies;

 - v. external (financial) auditors;1

-- vi. elections;
+- vi. elections;2

-- vii. valuations;
+- vii. valuations;3

 - viii.
 Australia Post services; and

 - ix. allowances and reimbursements.

-5. Procurement of Consultants and Independent Contractors
+Procurement of Consultants and Independent Contractors